Advanced Fine Art Program

 Students who have successfully completed the Advanced Fine Art Program and Teacher Training Program are eligible to apply to become a Fellow.
 The Fellows Program allows graduates to continue working toward personal artistic and professional goals while in a mutually beneficial relationship with the school.
 This optional program also prepares students for future teaching opportunities.
 In exchange for teaching courses, mentoring other students and other specified duties, fellows receive studio space, payment for instruction and other benefits.
 This is a one-year program with an option to re-apply annually.

-In the continuing effort to broaden its reach and better serve its students, Studio Incamminati is accredited by the National Association of Schools of Art and Design (NASAD) and licensed by the Pennsylvania State Board of Private Licensed School.
+In the continuing effort to broaden its reach and better serve its students, Studio Incamminati is accredited by the National Association of Schools of Art and Design (NASAD) and licensed by the Pennsylvania State Board of Private Licensed Schools.

 Accreditation is a periodic evaluation that produces an independent judgment by peers about the extent to which an institution achieves its own educational objectives and meets NASAD standards.
 These standards address operational and curricular issues fundamental to operating a quality educational institution.
 NASAD is recognized by the United States Department of Education as the agency responsible for the accreditation of all art and design curricula.